UWE-Ruby/week-03/README.md

 * Use view templates
 * Use a route pattern
-* Stylesheets and Javascript (if you know are comfortable with it)
+* Stylesheets and Javascript (if you are comfortable with them)

-Your quiz could take the form of a survey, setting up a dating profile, Ruby language test, etc.

-Bonuses:

-* Use the results that the user has given you to calculate a result
-* Answers that fork to a different question based on the previous response
-* Answer validation (for those open ended questions)
-* Use colors

 ##### Getting Started